Cart 0

 3. Chart a plan for their current context within which the student exercises ministry through teams to live into the mission and make the vision of the organization more dynamic.
 The student will describe how this approach to ministry might enhance the practice of the core values of the organization and enhance the participant’s life of Christian discipleship in terms of spiritual description and actual team practices.

-March 17–20, 2026
+March 16–20, 2026

 LHICM Headquarters, Las Piñas

-Instructor: Dr. Jose Nacionales
+Instructor: Rev. Jose P. Nacionales